deusExMac/WebScraper/README.md

 # Running WebScraper

 WebScraper's main module is WebScraper.py which must be loaded and executed in your development environment.
 WebScraper has been developed and tested on IDLE.
+You may also execute the bash script ``run`` script in build/ folder to execute WebScraper. ``run`` script offers the following arguments:

+- ``-d <virtual environment directory``: allows specifying the virtual environment context in which WebScraper should be executed.
+- ``-I``: executes WebScraper in interactive mode.
+A trivial shell is shown through which basic commands can be issued towards WebScraper
+- ``-B``: executes WebScraper in batch mode.
+No shell interface is shown and scraping starts with the default .exr files immediately.
+- ``-W``: executes WebScraper in web mode.
+Allows controlling and monitoring execution of WebScraper via a web application (which is included in the distribution).

 ## WebScraper configuration file